LuizGuerra/MulticastSocket-Basic-Implementation/README.md

-# Java MulticastSocket simple implementation
+# Basic Java MulticastSocket implementation

 This is a simple implementation for the MulticastSocket in Java language.